You Can't Save the DCEU Alone1 of 9

 Our review of the film is here.

-So far the first (and only) unqualified success of the DCEU, this year's Wonder Woman left many fans hoping that the joyous superhero adventure would pave the way for the next round of DC movies.
+The first unqualified success of the DCEU, 2017's Wonder Woman left many fans hoping that the joyous superhero adventure would pave the way for the next round of DC movies.

-While we'll have to wait to see whether Justice League proves a worthy follow-up, the effect Wonder Woman has had on superhero movies (and culture in general) is undeniable.
+While Justice League didn't exactly prove a worthy follow-up, the effect Wonder Woman has had on subsequent DC movies (and culture in general) is undeniable.
 Anchored by a nearly impeccable cast, excellent visuals, and a simple but resonant story, Wonder Woman remains a great example of the heights the genre can reach.

 Yes, Wonder Woman suffered from an underwhelming third act villain (how many superhero movies these days don't fall into this trap?), but even that is not nearly enough to diminish the power of seeing the first major headlining female superhero of the modern age represented in a way that stayed true not only to her storied history, but the promise of putting her onscreen.